I'm a self-confessed internet junkie who spends way too many hours staring at my laptop screen (with love, of course).

 Clip together all required documents, including the RC cover & small envelope, with the fee receipt right in front.
 This allows the RTO to process your application quickly.

 I had arranged the documents in a file as per an article I found online.
-I realized, at the RTO, this was not needed.
-They will not take the file but will require you to clip (staple) together all the documents.
+I realized, at the RTO that this was not needed.
+They will not take the file but will require you to clip (staple) all the documents together.

 Step 6: Visit RTO

-Only thing left for you to do now is visit the RTO and submit the documents.
-They will provide you a tracking number.
+The only thing left for you to do now is to visit the RTO and submit the documents.
+They will provide you with a tracking number.
 In case you want to check the progress of your application, you can call up the RTO and provide them with this tracking number.

 My visit to Ottapalam RTO was a hassle-free one.
 The people were friendly and there were a lot of agents in there who (without expecting any monetary rewards) helped me out.

-Once submitted, it will take around 10 days for you to receive the RC along with originals of pollution certificate and insurance.
+Once submitted, it will take around 10 days for you to receive the RC along with the originals of the pollution certificate and insurance.
 It might take longer if an address change is required.

 In summary, after paying fees and organizing all documents: